 We’re at that point where it’s time to revisit my annual blog about forming a plan to succeed in screenwriting not only in the next twelve months but over the years it typically takes to break in.
 Christmas is a great time to pause and reflect on where we are and I like to keep this guide updated with any new information I find while keeping it in context in regard to the current state of events.
 Needless to say, the landscape has changed considerably once again – CJ

-Well the rollercoaster never ends, does it?
-They say “may you live in interesting times” as a goal but I totally empathise with anybody feeling weary right now.
-2022 has been a very strange year for me as little of it has been focused on writing and instead all about producing.
-My second film, Double Threat, launched to little pomp and ceremony at first but went on to surprise everybody, including the mainstream press, when it entered the Amazon Prime US top ten and managed to climb as high as #4 in the charts.
-Not bad for a low budget movie shot on the side of a hill during the pandemic and based on a script written in only a few days by yours truly.
-In the background, Shane Stanley and me had been working hard on post production for our latest movie, Night Train, which is ready to release in the US in theaters on Jan 13 and on-demand on Jan 17.
+Well, the rollercoaster never ends, does it?
+They say “may you live in interesting times” as a goal, but I empathise with anybody feeling weary right now.
+2022 has been an extraordinary year for me as little of it has been focused on writing and, instead, all about producing.
+My second film, Double Threat, launched with little pomp and ceremony at first but surprised everybody, including the mainstream press, when it entered the Amazon Prime US top ten and climbed as high as #4 in the charts.
+Not bad for a low-budget movie shot on the side of a hill during the pandemic and based on a script written in only a few days by yours truly.
+In the background, Shane Stanley and I had been working hard on post-production for our latest movie, Night Train, which is ready to release in the US in theatres on Jan 13 and on-demand on Jan 17.
 The trailer has gone down remarkably well.

-Outside of my activities as a writer-producer Script Revolution has continued its steady growth and boasts over 14,000 members with over 12,000 scripts.
-The success stories continue to flow in too with more news on writers optioning/selling their material than ever.
+Outside of my activities as a writer-producer, Script Revolution has continued its steady growth and boasts over 14,000 members with over 12,000 scripts.
+The success stories also continue to flow with more news on writers optioning/selling their material than ever.

 As some of you know, I was asked last year to expand my Turn & Burn screenwriting guide into a book which launched in Jan.
 This quickly became a best seller on Amazon for a short while and has gained 25 glowing reviews along with a remarkable endorsement from a former director of UTA’s story department.